iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 #### Q. useState()

 -> useState is a Hook.
 We call it inside a function component to add some local state to it.
-React will preserve this state between re-renders. useState returns a pair: the current state value and a function that lets you update it.
-You can call this function from an event handler or somewhere else.
-The only argument to useState is the initial state.
+React will preserve this state between re-renders.

 ```javascript
 const [age, setAge] = useState(42);